reside-ic/shiny-dev/README.md

 ### Prerequisites

-A production kubernetes cluster using k3s is needed to be setup first.
+A k8s kubernetes cluster using k3s is needed to be setup first.
 To setup a k8s cluster follow the guide [here](https://mrc-ide.myjetbrains.com/youtrack/articles/RESIDE-A-31/Setting-up-Kubernetes-k8s-Cluster).
-Note: If using dev cluster (KIND), the storageClassName: local-path & longhorn is unavailable and you will need to provision own storage class and persistant volume.

 Run `start-k8s-shiny <env>` to run the shint server in k8s.

 #### Teardown